-- Emergency Services: includes 24-hour crisis line, peer counseling, safety planning, lethality/danger assessment, assistance with food, hygiene items, 911 emergency cell phones, door lock changes and many other emergency services.
+- Emergency Services: includes 24-hour crisis line, peer counseling, safety planning, danger assessment, assistance with food, hygiene items, 911 emergency cell phones, door lock changes and many other emergency services.

-- Emergency Shelter: Emergency safe shelter for victims and survivors of domestic violence, sexual assault & stalking, confidential address/facility.
+- Emergency Shelter: Emergency safe shelter for survivors of family violence, sexual assault, stalking, and human trafficking.

 - Transitional Services: support groups, long term case management support and transitional housing apartments.
 Transitional housing at BPA does charge rent, but BPA housing is approved for HUD and several other rental assistance programs and rents are below market value.

-- Legal Advocacy: assistance with protective & stalking orders, court support, advocacy with law enforcement and courts.
+- Legal Advocacy: assistance with filing protective orders, court support, advocacy with law enforcement and courts.

-- Sexual Assault Response Services: coordinate county wide sexual assault team, coordinate & provide acute hospital rape response, peer counseling, legal and medical advocacy
+- Sexual Assault Response Services: coordinate county wide sexual assault team, coordinate and provide acute hospital rape response, peer counseling, legal and medical advocacy.

 - We can be reached 24-hours a day, 7 days a week on our crisis line at (541) 673-7867 or (800) 464-6543

 - Walk ins and/or appointments are welcome at our public office at 1202 SE Douglas St., Roseburg.
 Monday through Friday, 8:30-5 pm.

 - Legal advocacy/restraining order assistance is at the Douglas County Courthouse, Monday through Friday at 7:30am (Closed for major holidays)